monikastrah/431-2020/classes/class04/README.md

 ## What Should I Be Working On?

 - The [Course Syllabus](https://thomaselove.github.io/431-2020-syllabus/) includes a small task that needs to be completed by NOON **Friday** 2020-09-04.
-    - As of `2020-09-03 at 10:30 AM`, I have this from 51 of you, and I've responded via email to each of you who've completed this task.
+    - As of 11:30 AM on 2020-09-03, I have this from 51 people, and I've responded via email to each of you who've completed this task.
 - [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md) is due on Monday 2020-09-07 at 9 PM (Be sure to complete all four parts.)
     - As of 11:30 AM on 2020-09-03, I have: